GiacomoPope/kyber-py/README.md

 ## Future Plans

 * Add documentation on `NTT` transform for polynomials
-* Add documentation for working with DRGB and setting the seed
+* Add documentation for working with DRBG and setting the seed

 ### Include Dilithium